Riding the Bus

 Priority seating for seniors and persons with disabilities

 In accordance with the Accessibility for Ontarians with Disabilities Act 2005 (AODA), TTC now provides Priority Seating on all of its vehicles, designated for use by persons with disabilities.
 You must give up these seats for a person who is disabled or has a physical limitation requiring priority seating.
 A customer with a disability occupying a priority seat is not required to move for another customer with a disability.
 In this situation, use of these seats is on a first-come, first-served basis.
 You are not required to give up your seat that is not designated priority seating.
 TTC encourages customer co-operation particularly as it relates to giving up seating for people with disabilities, elderly customers, and pregnant women.

-TTC By-Law No 1 requires that you obey signs posted by the TTC, including Priority Seating signs on TTC vehicles.
-Person who do not comply with Priority Seating signs may be subject to penalties under this By-Law and liable to a fine of up to $225.00.
+TTC By-law No 1 requires that you obey signs posted by the TTC, including Priority Seating signs on TTC vehicles.
+Person who do not comply with Priority Seating signs may be subject to penalties under this By-law and liable to a fine of $235.00 plus applicable charges.

 Request Stop Program

 The Request Stop program is available to all customers travelling alone by bus between 9:00pm and 5:00am.
 Request Stop allows any customer feeling vulnerable to get off the bus between regular TTC stops.

 The request should be made at least one TTC stop ahead of the desired location.

 The Operator must be able to stop safely in order to meet your request.